Home

 5 min read

-If you're an employer sponsoring skilled workers - or a worker on an employer-sponsored visa pathway - mark **1 July 2026** in your calendar.
+If you are an employer sponsoring skilled workers - or a worker on an [employer-sponsored visa pathway](https://firstmigrationservice.com/en/visa/employer) - mark **1 July 2026** in your calendar.
 The Core Skills Income Threshold (CSIT) will rise from $76,515 to **$79,499**, and the Specialist Skills Income Threshold (SSIT) from $141,210 to **$146,717**.
-Nominations lodged before this date lock in the current, lower thresholds - creating a genuine window to save thousands.
+We are now in April 2026, which means you have a **critical 3-month window** to lodge nominations at the current, lower thresholds.
+The golden rule of Australian immigration law: the salary threshold that applies is the one in effect when the **nomination** is lodged - not the visa application.
+Act before 1 July, and you lock in today's rates for the life of that nomination.

 Read article